 - Ownership days.
 We define ownership days as the aggregate number of days in a period during which each vessel in our fleet has been owned by us.
 Ownership days are an indicator of the size of our fleet over a period and affect both the amount of revenues and the amount of expenses that we record during a period. - Available days.
 We define available days (also referred to as voyage days) as the total number of days in a period during which each vessel in our fleet was in our possession net of off-hire days associated with scheduled maintenance, which includes major repairs, drydockings, vessel upgrades or special or intermediate surveys.
 Available days are used to measure the number of days in a period during which vessels should be capable of generating revenues. - Operating days.
 We define operating days as the number of our available days in a period less the aggregate number of days that our vessels are off-hire due to any reason, excluding scheduled maintenance.
 Operating days are used to measure the aggregate number of days in a period during which vessels actually generate revenues. - Fleet utilization.
 We calculate fleet utilization by dividing the number of our operating days during a period by the number of our ownership days during that period.
 Fleet utilization is used to measure a company's ability to efficiently find suitable employment for its vessels and minimize the number of days that its vessels are off-hire for reasons such as scheduled repairs, vessel upgrades, drydockings or special surveys.
-During the three years ended December 31, 2009, our average annual fleet utilization rate was approximately 99.30%.
+During the three years ended December 31, 2010, our average annual fleet utilization rate was approximately 98.97%.
 However, an increase in annual off-hire days could reduce our operating days, and therefore, our fleet utilization. - Time charter equivalent rates.
 We define time charter equivalent rates, or "TCE rates," as our charter revenues less commissions and voyage expenses during a period divided by the number of our available days during the period.
 TCE rate is a standard shipping industry performance measure used primarily to compare daily earnings generated by vessels on period time charters and trip time charters with daily earnings generated by vessels on voyage charters, because charter rates for vessels on voyage charters are generally not expressed in per day amounts, while charter rates for vessels on period time charters and trip time charters generally are expressed in such amounts.
-We have only rarely employed our vessels on voyage charter and, as a result, generally our TCE rates equal our time charter rates.
+We have only rarely employed our vessels on voyage charters and, as a result, generally our TCE rates approximate our time charter rates.

-Year Ended December 31,
+Teal Ended December 31,

-2007 2008 2009
+2008 2009 2010

-(In thousands of U.S. dollars

-except available days and time charter equivalent
+sands of U.S. dollars and time charter equivalen ent rate)

-rate)

-Time charter revenues \$ 172,057 \$ 208,411 \$ 168,400
+\$ 208,411 \$ 168,400 \$ 159,698

-Less commissions 6,209 7,639 3,794
+7,639 3,794 2,678

-Less voyage expenses 179 273 577
+273 577 610

-Time charter equivalent revenue \$ 165,669 \$ 200,499 \$ 164,029
+\$ 200,499 \$ 164,029 \$ 156,410

-Available days 3,914 4,040 4,795
+4,040 4,795 5,296

-Time charter equivalent rate \$ 42,327 \$ 49,626 \$ 34,208
+\$ 49,626 \$ 34,208 \$ 29,534